internetarchive/archive-pdf-tools/README.rst

 * Addition of a second set of fonts in the PDFs, so that hidden selected text also renders the original glyphs.
-* Better background generation (text removal from the background)
+* Better background generation (text shade removal from the background)
 * Better compression parameter selection, I have not toyed around that much with kakadu and grok/openjpeg2000 parameters.